 I’ve been wanting to design a case for the Raspberry Pi for years now, so I’m happy to share this concept with you today.
 This is cheating a bit, as it based on an existing computer, the ill-fated Hot Wheels PC from the 90’s.
 Those were crazy times, entire desktop PCs marketed towards spoiled brats.
-Read the rest of this entry

 The last post which featured Mario Karters running amok all over the track got me thinking: wouldn’t it be cool if you could combat other racers head-on for brief stretches?

 How it works: The racers are split into 2 groups.
 They race on two tracks (that are mirror opposites) which are conjoined in small stretches (“Chaos Zones”, in light gray in above image), allowing racers to combat each other head-on.
 The start/finish line is placed on a conjoined section.

 Continue reading ➞ Racing Game Proposal: Head-On Combat Zones

 UPDATE: this tee is no longer available, the merchant that sold them is now closed.

 I do offer shirts here at davesgeekyideas.
 It’s not something I like to broadcast for two reasons: I like the “hidden gem” approach with these shirts, and also they are incredibly expensive. $27 for a custom T-Shirt?!
 Sorry for that.
 I wish they used Gildan instead of American Apparel.
 Ah well.

 It’s been awhile since the last Watch This post, so I thought I’d revisit the series with this Hot Wheels entry.
 Essentially the wrist strap is comprised of the Hot Wheels orange modular track that was popular in the 70’s and 80’s, and features some miniature cars that traverse said track.

 The watch would work if the cars were static, but I think it’s possible to have them loose and affixed to the track, like beads to a thread.
 A flick of the wrist would have the card race around.